SophieNye/Schema-Armadillo/README.md

 ## What else can I do with Schema-Armadillo?
 Our Mongoose code snippets (created when you click `Create Schema`) are copied on click!
 (That's right, no click and drag, copy paste, business)

+## What to work with this project?
+1) Fork and clone this repo to your local machine
+2) npm install
+3) npm run dev